ianscilipoti/Ian_Website_2/src/content/skills/Music/music.md

 title: Music
 dir: l
 order: 2
-previewImgs: [city.jpg]
+previewImgs: [daw.png]
-videoKey: musicVideo
+# videoKey: musicVideo
 ---
 As a child, my music journey began with classical piano.
-I later branched out to guitar, bass and music production.
+I later branched out to guitar, bass and music production.My favorite music has groove, a deep sense of humanity, and touch of otherworldliness.

-My favorite music has groove, a deep sense of humanity, and touch of otherworldliness.
-As a hobby, however, I love the simple act of playing guitar and singing!
+After learning quite a bit about digital audio production, I eventually came to the conclusion that communicating emotion and complexity through simple singing and guitar/piano is a pursuit nuanced and complex enough to spend years on without worrying about computer tools.